Death Grips: 2012: The Money Store and No Love Deep Web

 Death Grips signed with Epic Records in February 2012, under the recommendation of Epic's then-executive vice president of marketing, Angelica Cob-Baehler.
-They announced the release of two albums in 2012.
-Their first studio album, The Money Store, was released in April, received a perfect "10/10" score from Anthony Fantano, and debuted on the Billboard 200 chart at No. 130.
+They announced the release of one album in 2012.
+Their first studio album, The Money Store, was released in April, and debuted on the Billboard 200 chart at No. 130.
 Termed as "avant-rap", Pitchfork called The Money Store "confrontational, abrasive, and chaotic".
 The Los Angeles Times called it "punk rock with a hip-hop face-lift".

 October saw the release of No Love Deep Web.
 It was described as a darker album by NPR, saying that the group creates a "soundtrack to modern urban living" with lyrics that describe "constant paranoia".
 The album contains heavily edited vocal performances from Ride.
 Its cover art drew attention and controversy for consisting of a picture of Hill's erect penis with the album title written across it.
 The album was recorded within four months in Sacramento.
 Prior to that, an international tour was scheduled to support The Money Store, but was immediately cancelled in order to complete No Love Deep Web.
 This caused conflict between the group and their fans, as well as their label Epic Records.
 In particular, the album was self-released for legal download via BitTorrent as an effort to bypass their label's original intent to release the album in 2013.
 Death Grips was cut from their recording contract as a result, and would launch their new label Third Worlds in the following year from "a unique relationship with Harvest/Capitol".
 Material would then be distributed by Caroline Records.

 The group remixed two Björk songs from her album Biophilia, "Sacrifice" and "Thunderbolt", after receiving an artist-to-artist note of support.
 The re-workings were featured in her 2012 remix album Bastards.
 A non-album track titled "True Vulture Bare" was issued in October 2012 and was accompanied with an animated video by Galen Pehrson.
 This project was created for the Museum of Contemporary Art in Los Angeles.